Tech is at an all-time high and we’ve somehow lost real conversations along the way. Deep discussion between two people seems to happen less and less.

 Authentic expression takes on a digital form as we relearn how to make deep face-to-face connections.
 But the art of real talk can be found anywhere and performed anytime.
 Be yourself.
 Stay curious.
 Question more and give your full attention.

 It’s a gift to talk true to yourself and the world, as a business owner and as a mere human being.
-But the best talks are had when we understand what they say.
+But the best talks are had when we truly understand the people we’re talking to

 The digital world can be noisy at times.
-Funny enough, the lost art of real talk is found when the need to talk is gone.
-And – in that given moment – all that’s ever needed is to listen.
-So, be all ears and only talk true.
+Funny enough, the lost art of real talk is found when the need to talk is gone and we learn to listen.
+So be all ears and only talk true.